kishorebabu-ms/kishorebabu-ms/README.md

 I'm a software developer with:
 - 🧠 Strong business understanding with consultancy and sales expertise
-- 💻 Proficiency in Python and SQL
+- 💻 Proficiency in Java and SQL
 - 🌐 Basic skills in HTML, CSS, JavaScript, and React.js
 - 🚀 Eager to collaborate and build impactful solutions